viamrobotics/docs/docs/manage/CLI.md

 ##### Upload validation

-When you `upload` a module, the command validates your local packaged module to ensure that it meets the requirements to successfully upload to the Viam registry.
+When you `upload` a module, the command validates your local module to ensure that it meets the requirements to successfully upload to the Viam registry.
 The following criteria are checked for every `upload`:

-- The packaged module must exist on the filesystem at the path provided to the `upload` command.
+- The module must exist on the filesystem at the path provided to the `upload` command.
-- The packaged module must use the `.tar.gz` or `.tgz` extension.
 - The entry point file specified in the [`meta.json` file](#the-metajson-file) must exist on the filesystem at the path specified.
 - The entry point file must be executable.
+- If the module is provided to the `upload` command as a compressed archive, the archive must be in `.tar.gz` or `.tgz` format.

 ##### The `meta.json` file